 Some of the links in this post may be affiliate links.
 This means I will earn a commission if you click through and make a purchase, but there will absolutely be NO additional cost to you.
 See our disclaimer for more information.

 Last Updated on November 10, 2020 by Lynn

 As I’ve mentioned in several posts, essential oils can be categorized in several ‘families’.
 Let’s continue to talk about the Citrus family.
-In this post I want to bring to you information about lemon essential oil, what about lemon essential oil?
+In this post I want to bring to you information about lemon essential oil.
+You may ask “what about lemon essential oil?”.
 There are so many things to tell you about this fantastic oil.